doncandela/mgah/mgah.md

   Hello from this container
   ```

-   From this we see that in the container we are running Debian 12 Linux (not Ubuntu as above), Python 3.12.8, etc. If an earlier version of Python is needed for compatibility, there are more specific versions of continuumio/miniconda3 that can be bootstrapped from Docker Hub.
+   From this we see that in the container we are running Debian 12 Linux (not Ubuntu as above), Python 3.12.8, etc. If an different version of Python is needed for compatibility, there are more specific versions of continuumio/miniconda3 that can be bootstrapped from Docker Hub.

 - **Using the container to run Python scripts outside the container.**